moedabank/moeda/README.md

 ### ETH/USD

-The ETH/USD rate in the contract will be updated during the sale via a script: https://github.com/erkmos/moeda-usd
+The ETH/USD rate in the contract will be updated during the fundraiser via a script: https://github.com/erkmos/moeda-usd